kmcgillivray/kmcgillivray.github.io/_posts/2015-09-13-draw-from-life.md

 ---

-*John Gordon:* Are you thinking about art?
+*Teacher:* Are you thinking about art?
 *Student:* Yes.
-*John Gordon:* Don't.
+*Teacher:* Don't.
 Art just happens.

 ---